Itema-as/dawn-marketplace-server/README.md

 ## Usage

-### From the command line
+### Starting the server

-1. Execute `java -jar org.dawnsci.marketplace.server-1.0-SNAPSHOT.war` on the command line.
-2. Start Eclipse with required parameters.
-E.g. `/Eclipse.app/Contents/MacOS/eclipse -vmargs -Dorg.eclipse.epp.internal.mpc.core.service.DefaultMarketplaceService.url=http://localhost:8080/mpc -Dorg.eclipse.epp.internal.mpc.core.service.DefaultCatalogService.url=http://localhost:8080/mpc`
+When doing development on this code, one should start the server from within Eclipse.
+That will allow you to do normal debugging.
+Make sure the [Spring tool suite](https://marketplace.eclipse.org/content/spring-ide) is installed and launch the __org.dawnsci.marketplace.server__ project as a _Spring Boot App_

-### From within the IDE
+### Using the marketplace client
-In order to test a development version of the marketplace server, one can do the following (with Spring tools installed):

-1. Launch the org.dawnsci.marketplace.server as a _Spring Boot App_
-2. Start Eclipse with required parameters.
+Start Eclipse with required parameters.
 E.g. `/Eclipse.app/Contents/MacOS/eclipse -vmargs -Dorg.eclipse.epp.internal.mpc.core.service.DefaultMarketplaceService.url=http://localhost:8080/mpc -Dorg.eclipse.epp.internal.mpc.core.service.DefaultCatalogService.url=http://localhost:8080/mpc`